assarbad/dotfiles/machine-specific/README.rst

 Inside of ``custom`` there will be scripts (must be executable!) named after the (short) hostname of the target machine that will be run after the other processing has finished.
-The special script ``ALL`` will be called right before the machine-specific script, if it exists.
+The special script ``ALL`` will be called right before the machine-specific script, if it exists an is excutable.
 The custom scripts should use the environment variable ``TGTDIR`` and fall back to using ``HOME`` if the former isn't set.